idamakela/adviceAnimal/README.md

 When the user clicks the button a call to an API is made, and depending on if the request has been fully processed a loading component is shown which is made using framer-motion.
 With this small application I had some fun making the button interactive on hover and on active using the corresponding css pseudo-classes.
 It also includes react components and props to structure the files in a more readable way.

+I also tried unit-testing using Jest for the first time!
+It was a fun and challenging task to do on my own with a bit of help from google.

 This assignment was part of the Web & App development course.
 ## Preview